 Chris Brown has avoided a jail spell after pleading guilty to assaulting ex-girlfriend Rihanna, hours before the former couple was due to meet in court in Los Angeles.

-The R&B star has been ordered to serve 180 of community service in his home state of Virginia and he has been told he must stay away from Rihanna.
+The R&B star has been ordered to serve six months of hard labour in his home state of Virginia and has been told he must stay at least 50 yards away from Rihanna and 10 yards away from her if they attend the same event.

-He'll also serve five years probation for felony assault, and he'll have to return to court periodically, so his efforts can be monitored.
+He'll also serve five years supervised probation for felony assault, and he'll have to return to court periodically, so his progress can be monitored.

 Brown will also have to enrol in a domestic violence counselling program, according to TMZ.com.